MG Ministry Weekend Reflections – Part 1

 Imagine for a moment that you are without citizenship in any country.
 There is no chance for a good education, employment, or even of a promising future.
-On a daily basis, there’s no certainty of food for the next meal.
-Along with being considered illegal, there’s constant fear of repatriation to the country that you’ve deliberately left behind.
+On a daily basis, there is no certainty of food for the next meal.
+Along with being considered illegal, there is a constant fear of repatriation to the country that you have deliberately left behind.

 Hopeless and helpless.
-That’s exactly how one father felt over their situation.
-His family has been waiting for 25 years to be relocated to the U.S. The same feeling of displacement and uncertainty envelope the other refugees.
+That is exactly how one father felt over their situation.
+His family has been waiting for 25 years to be relocated to the USA.
+The same feeling of displacement and uncertainty enveloped the other refugees.

 Transitioning from the stories, the Lord enabled the team to share the Gospel to two families from another faith.
 One family came to worship with us that Saturday—with believers from their own country.

 This experience made us deeply aware of the plight of any refugee.
 It is heart-wrenching.
 We are challenged to pray for them, especially for their citizenship in heaven.
 As well, we are to extend kindness to those in need who are within our reach, as also with refugees or foreign workers in our own counties.
-See Leviticus 19:33-34.
+We are reminded of God’s command to His people in extending kindness and hospitality to foreigners in our midst (Leviticus 19:33-34).

 Our MG travelled to Cambodia for ministry with Operation Mobilisation (OM) Cambodia and The Grace Church in Koh Dach.